SmingHub/Sming/Sming/building.rst

    part of the Component, prefixed with ``$(COMPONENT_RULE)``.

    If targets should be built for each application, use :envvar:`CUSTOM_TARGETS` instead.
-   See :component:`spiffs` for an example.
+   See :library:`Spiffs` for an example.

 .. envvar:: COMPONENT_PREREQUISITES